 Fashion Revue Clothing Projects: Fill out the Fashion Revue form and bring with you on show day.
 The form is available in your fairbook and can be e-mailed to you.
-Not required, but appreciated.
-Email the completed form to dwelbour@illinois.edu by June 15.
+Email the completed form to dwelbour@illinois.edu by June 15.\